 - radiation therapy, which may help boost the effectiveness of chemotherapy or help prevent the cancer from spreading to the brain

 - a combination of surgery and chemotherapy — doctors will use this approach when the cancer has not yet reached the lymph nodes, which is rare

-Doctors may use a combination of treatments for lung cancer, depending upon an individual’s needs, the stage of the cancer, and the tumor’s location.
+Doctors may use a combination of treatments for lung cancer, depending on the person’s needs, the stage of cancer, and the tumor’s location.
 Treatment may also include palliative care, or procedures and medications to relieve symptoms and improve a person’s quality of life.

 Experts use past statistics to estimate the percentage of people who are likely to live for 5 or more years after a diagnosis of cancer.
 These estimations are called survival rates.

-They represent averages and do not take into account factors such as a person’s age or overall health.
+They represent averages and do not account for factors such as a person’s age or overall health.

-The overall average likelihood of living for at least another 5 years is 23%.
+The overall average likelihood of living for at least 5 years after NSCLC diagnosis is 28%.

-The overall average likelihood of living for at least another 5 years after a diagnosis of small cell lung cancer is 6%.
+The overall average likelihood of living for at least 5 years after a diagnosis of SCLC is 7%.

-Other factors that may affect survival rates include whether the cancer has come back after treatment and a person’s age.
+Other factors that may affect survival rates include a person’s age and whether the cancer has come back after treatment.
 Recurring cancer and advanced age can have a negative effect on survival rates.

-Quitting smoking — or never smoking — can significantly reduce the risk of developing any type of lung cancer.
+Quitting smoking — or never smoking at all — can significantly reduce the risk of developing any type of lung cancer.